mfahadgull77/Optimizing-Multispectral-Transmission-Images-for-Early-Breast-Cancer-Screening-using-CNN-AE/README.md

 ## Citation
-If you find this project useful, please cite it as follows:
+If you find this project useful, please cite it as follows: mfahadgull77.
+(2024). mfahadgull77/Optimizing-Multispectral-Transmission-Images-for-Early-Breast-Cancer-Screening-using-CNN-AE: Optimizing-Multispectral-Transmission-Images-for-Early-Breast-Cancer-Screening-using-CNN-AE (0.1).
+Zenodo. https://doi.org/10.5281/zenodo.14038057

-Fahad, M. (2024).
-Optimizing Multispectral Transmission Images for Early Breast Cancer Screening using Convolutional Neural Network AutoEncoder.
-Zenodo. https://doi.org/10.5281/zenodo.13937695

 ## Summary: